pombredanne/paulmillr.github.io/_posts/2013-07-01-usa-presidents-history.md

 tags: ['libertarianism']
 ---

-To know history better, I wanted to aggregate data about what United States presidents did to the country.
+To know history better, I wanted to aggregate data about what United States presidents and Congress did to the country.

 Most likely, I have missed some big changes by various folks, suggestions are welcome.